Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ### Can is disable the OBSDB-Traffic-Monitor?

-No. The monitoring settings can be found in Policy Studio Server Settings --> Monitoring.
-Please make sure that you have enabled the "Real Time Monitoring" and especially the "Traffic Monitor".
+No. The settings can be found in Policy Studio Server Settings --> Monitoring --> Traffic Monitor.
+Please make sure that the "Traffic Monitor" is enabled, otherwise the policy execution path will not appear in the Traffic-Monitor.
+If you only use the protocols supported by the Elastic solution, you can gladly reduce the size of the OBSDB is you like, since the data comes from the Elasticsearch database.
-For your information, if you do not see a Policy Execution Path in the Traffic Monitor, please make sure that the Traffic Monitor is enabled.

 ## Known issues
 N/A